-Trolling is an effective way to catch fish on the Columbia River and Arrow Lakes, and no matter the season, there is always something biting.
+Arrow Lake trolling is an effective way to catch the big, trophy lake trout, and just below the dam on the Columbia River anglers troll for rainbow, kokanee, and walleye.
+No matter what the season, there is always something biting.

 When the water warms in spring, the trout follow the kokanee from the depths and trolling bucktail and polar bear flies on the surface is a thrilling experience.
 The large flies imitate kokanee and the massive trout hit them hard, followed by long reel-emptying runs.

 Going deep on downriggers in winter and summer can land some trophy Gerrards and bull trout.
 For trout anglers trolling is a science that requires close attention to trolling speed, depth, type and colour of the lure, and most of all the action, or how the lure swims in the water.
 All these factors can change from season-to-season and even day-to-day, so targeting these fish can be tricky.